 Failed Build

-• Add the details of our Heroku application as environment variables
+1. Add the details of your Heroku application as environment variables.

-• Update the port in src/main.ts within our project
+2. Update the port in src/main.ts within your project.

 Adding environment variables to CircleCI

-For CircleCI to have authenticated access to the Heroku application for the deployment process, we need to add two environment variables from our Heroku account to our CircleCI pipeline.
+For CircleCI to have authenticated access to the Heroku application for the deployment process, you need to add two environment variables from your Heroku account to your CircleCI pipeline.

-Go to your project’s settings by clicking Project Settings on the Pipelines page (make sure your project is the currently selected project).
+Go to your project’s settings by clicking Project Settings from the Pipelines page.
+Make sure your project is the currently selected one.

 Project settings